simplykapoor/teched2022-IN260/exercises/ex2/ex24/README.md

     <br><img src="/exercises/ex2/images/02-0024a.png" width=40%>

-10. In the properties of the message mapping step, switch to the *Processing* tab
-11. Then, select the *Select* button
+10. In the properties of the message mapping step, switch to the *Processing* tab, then select the *Select* button

     <br><img src="/exercises/ex2/images/02-0033.png" width=40%>

-12. In the upcoming dialog, switch to the *Referenced Resources* tab
+11. In the upcoming dialog, switch to the *Referenced Resources* tab
-13. From the list of Resources, select the beforehand added message mapping **Map SFSF JSON to SPA JSON - SOL**, then select *OK*
+12. From the list of Resources, select the beforehand added message mapping **Map_SFSF_JSON_to_SPA_JSON_SOL**, then select *OK*

     <br><img src="/exercises/ex2/images/02-0034.png" width=40%>

-14. As you can see from the figure below, the mapping has been added
+13. As you can see from the figure below, the mapping has been added

     <br><img src="/exercises/ex2/images/02-0034a.png" width=40%>